pabopabo/learngit/readme.txt

 test git squash merge: 3.
 test git commit --amend.
 test to sign the git commmit with you private gpg key.
+Re-generate the local GPG key, 'cauze the previous email was wrong, which results in 'unverified' status in all remote repos.